liggiorgio/ogd/Docs/GameConcept.md

 ### Formal elements
 1. Players
-This game is mainly designed for Bartle's *Achiever* type players with a casual-gamer mindset.
-That is, the core target audience mainly consists of people looking for a game to spend some spare time on, though committed to completing objectives and unlocking items in the long run.
-A sense of competition is delivered via a single-player story mode and a multiplayer experience that lets users either fight a series of *AI*-controlled opponents together (*PvE*) or play one against each other in time matches (*PvP*).
+This game is mainly intended for Bartle's *Achiever* type players with a casual-gamer mindset.
+That is, the core target audience consists of people looking for a game to spend some spare time on, though committed to completing objectives and unlocking items in the long run.
+The game delivers a sense of competition via a single-player story mode (*PvE*) and a multiplayer experience that lets users play one against each other in objective-based time matches (*PvP*).

 2. Objectives
 The long term goal is to beat every level of the game and gain as many points as possible to be the top player.
-In order to win a level, the player must get a minimum number of points.
+To finish a puzzle, the player must get a minimum number of points.
 Competitive matches require the player to gain more points than their opponent(s).

 3. Procedures
-On game start, the player is presented with a square game grid and a preview of the opponent's, as well as their own inventory.
-They gain points by matching three or more items horizontally or vertically in the game grid.
-They can trigger a possible match by selecting an item and moving it over another nearby, resulting in swapping the two.
-After a match occurs, the involved items disappear while the remaining fall down, and new items are pushed to the grid from the top.
+On game start, the game grid shows up on the screen, as well as the player's inventory; in multiplayer games, a preview of the opponent's game grid is also visible.
+Players gain points by matching three or more grid items horizontally or vertically in the game grid.
+They can trigger a match by selecting an item and moving it over another nearby, resulting in swapping the two; then matched items disappear while the remaining fall down.
+Finally, new items populate the remaining empty cells.
+The more the matching items, the more points players score.
+Longer matches unlock powerful effects too.

 4. Rules
-In order to score points, a match can occur among items of the same type/colour only, unless otherwise stated.
-An item can only be swapped with one of those adjacent to it; objects can be swapped only if not affected by lock properties.
-There is a variable, limited number of moves per level; if the player runs out of them and doesn't fulfill the winning conditions, no more actions are permitted and the game is lost.
+Combinations involve items of the same type/colour only unless otherwise stated.
+Players can swap adjacent items only, both horizontally and vertically; however, they must be selectable and in any case not in a blocked status.
+The number of moves available per level is limited, and when the player runs out of them, the game is over.

 5. Resources
-Moves - They are used to move items in the grid and trigger matches; their maximum values can increase while playing.
+**Moves:** the number of actions players perform to move items in the game grid and trigger matches; their maximum value can increase while playing.
-Special objects - They can be obtained through special combos or be hidden in the level.
-They have great destructive power.
-Stars - The player gains them by clearing levels with higher scores, and needs to reach specific thresholds in order to advance in the story mode.
+**Effect items:** they appear in the game grid after a long match occurred; players can interact as usual, but when these items match they trigger a side-effect.
+Longer combinations generate more powerful effect items.
-Items - The “interactive” resource of the game, which the player can spend to hinder the opponent or to help their teammates, depending on the game mode and the item.
-An “album” of seen items keeps track of everything the player has ever found.
+**Action cards:** they are the “interactive” resource of the game, which the player can use to hinder their opponent or to help their teammates, depending on the effect.
+An album of "seen" cards keeps track of each one of them the player has ever found.
+Players can choose the cards to play with from this collection.
+**Stars:** they measure the player's progress for every level, on a scale out of three stars.
+The higher the score at the end of a game, the more stars unlock for that level.
-Coins - Can be spent to purchase packs of random consumables.
+**Coins:** the currency players can spend to purchase packs of random consumable items for in-game use.

 6. Conflict
-Two teams (that can be composed of one player/agent each) compete to reach the highest score in the level, doing their best while disturbing each other.
-Victory awards 20 coins, defeat awards 5.
+Two teams (that can be composed of one player/agent each) compete to reach the highest score in the level, doing their best while hampering each other.

 7. Boundaries
-Players can't directly interact with other players' game grid, or during other players' turn if the grid is shared.
+Players can't directly interact with other players' game grid, or during other players' turn if there's a shared grid.
 Leaving while playing a game is the same as losing it, granting victory to the other player regardless of whether they're humans or agents.

 8. Outcomes
-No player (or team) reaches the minimum score.
-They both lose.
-At least one player (or team) reaches the minimum score.
-The side with the highest score wins.
+The first player (or team) to reach the minimum score wins the game.
+If nobody does, the side with the highest score is the winner.
+Victory awards 20 coins, and defeat awards 5.
+Also, winners unlock stars as performance rating, depending on pre-computed score thresholds.
-Both reach the threshold and reach the same score.
-The side that ended first wins.

 ### Dramatic Elements
 1. Challenge